lavikara/goonleodewi/README.md

 # goonleodewi

-A frontend challenge to create an unsplash clone :tada: :white_check_mark:
+A frontend app to create an unsplash clone :tada: :white_check_mark:

+The app is built with vue and hosted on netlify

 [Click to view](https://goonleodewi.netlify.app/ "Unsplash clone")